-SSL.com’s Business Identity document signing, client authentication, and email certificates are now delivered on FIPS 140.2 validated YubiKey USB tokens, offering many additional benefits to our customers.
+SSL.com’s Business Identity document signing, client authentication, and email certificates are delivered on FIPS 140.2 validated YubiKey USB tokens, offering many benefits to SSL.com customers.

 The YubiKey FIPS token offers extra security for your private keys, which are protected by a PIN and are not exportable from the device.
 Plus, you get the convenience of having your certificates and keys installed on a small USB token that you can put on your keychain and take anywhere!